-Not only do you get to enjoy the show itself, but you’ll also get to enjoy a beautiful candlelit dinner and drinks at a secluded cove on Las Caletas Island.
+Not only do you get to enjoy the show itself, but you’ll also get to enjoy a beautiful candlelit dinner and drinks at a secluded cove called Las Caletas.
 And your method of transport?
-None other than a catamaran cruise complete with appetizers and an open bar!
+None other than a catamaran cruise from Puerto Vallarta complete with appetizers and an open bar!
 There’s a beautiful sunset, drinks flow, and if you’re lucky, you might even see whales!

 That’s right, this experience is a catamaran cruise, show, and dinner!
 It’s an unmissable Puerto Vallarta experience – in fact, it’s the top-rated activity in town!